dret/HTML5-overview/README.md

 HTML5 Overview
 ==============

 An overview of all HTML5 standardization activities.
-For now, this content is also [published on my blog](http://dret.typepad.com/dretblog/html5-api-overview.html) by [transforming it to HTML](xml2html.xsl), but this may change over time.
+For now, this content is also [published on my blog](http://dret.typepad.com/dretblog/html5-api-overview.html) by [transforming it to HTML](xml2html.xsl), but this may change over time, and the blog version is updated less frequently.

 HTML5 is more a movement (or maybe it's more appropriate to call it a *brand*) than it is a technology. it says "more power to the browser" and mostly means "more power to the browser *as a programming platform*".
 Given this focus of HTML5, it is surprisingly hard to find a good place where all the APIs under development are listed.
 This collection is an attempt to have all that information in one place.
-The current status captured on this page lists 90 current specifications and 21 specifications that were retired as notes (111 total).
+The current status captured on this page lists 91 current specifications and 21 specifications that were retired as notes (112 total).
 Since the HTML5 landscape is changing fairly quickly, it is likely that some information on this page is outdated.
 If that is the case, please submit an issue or create a pull request.
 Thanks!

 I am currently working on making this page as complete as the blog page.
-As a starting point, here's a status-ordered list of all HTML5 specs covered in the [XML source for this page](html5.xml), containing a total of 111 specs (for a classification and abstracts, [please visit the blog for now](http://dret.typepad.com/dretblog/html5-api-overview.html) or [use the XML source](html5.xml)):
+As a starting point, here's a status-ordered list of all HTML5 specs covered in the [XML source for this page](html5.xml), containing a total of 112 specs (for a classification and abstracts, [please visit the blog for now](http://dret.typepad.com/dretblog/html5-api-overview.html) or [use the XML source](html5.xml)):

-Recommendations (12 Specs)
+Recommendations (13 Specs)
 ----------------

 * [Geolocation API Specification](http://www.w3.org/TR/geolocation-API "This specification defines an API that provides scripted access to geographical location information associated with the hosting device.")
+* [HTML5](http://www.w3.org/TR/html5 "This specification defines the 5th major revision of the core language of the World Wide Web: the Hypertext Markup Language (HTML).
+In this version, new features are introduced to help Web application authors, new elements are introduced based on research into prevailing authoring practices, and special attention has been given to defining clear conformance criteria for user agents in an effort to improve interoperability.")
 * [High Resolution Time](http://www.w3.org/TR/hr-time "This specification defines a JavaScript interface that provides the current time in sub-millisecond resolution and such that it is not subject to system clock skew or adjustments.")
 * [Indexed Database API](http://www.w3.org/TR/IndexedDB "This document defines APIs for a database of records holding simple values and hierarchical objects.
 Each record consists of a key and some value.
 Moreover, the database maintains indexes over records it stores.
 An application developer directly uses an API to locate records either by their key or by using an index.
 A query language can be layered on this API.
 An indexed database can be implemented using a persistent B-tree data structure.")
 * [Navigation Timing](http://www.w3.org/TR/navigation-timing "This specification defines an interface for web applications to access timing information related to navigation and elements.")